MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

     java -Xms1G -Xmx2G -jar minecraft_server.jar nogui

-You can also use other server, such as Fabric, Spigot, Paper, etc.
+You can also use other servers, such as Fabric, Spigot, Paper, etc.

 .. tip::

     Configure and troubleshoot your server **BEFORE** you introduce MCDR.
 Otherwise, you can't distinguish whether a problem is caused by MCDR or your server

-    MCDR was born as a daemon for common server of Minecraft: Java Edition.
+    MCDR was born as a daemon for common servers of Minecraft: Java Edition.
 Most plugins are predicated on that.
-If you want to run MCDR with a Bedrock Edition server, consider using Java Edition server with `GeyserMC <https://geysermc.org/>`__ to provide Bedrock Edition compatibility
+If you want to run MCDR with a Bedrock Edition server, consider using a Java Edition server with `GeyserMC <https://geysermc.org/>`__ to provide Bedrock Edition compatibility

-    Of course, if you don't need to make use of the plugin ecosystem designed for Java Edition server, you can run any programs you want with MCDR
+    Of course, if you don't need to make use of the plugin ecosystem designed for Java Edition servers, you can run any programs you want with MCDR

 Initialize
 ----------

-Let's say your are going to start MCDR in a folder named ``my_mcdr_server``.
+Let's say you are going to start MCDR in a folder named ``my_mcdr_server``.
 Then you can run the following commands to initialize the environment for MCDR:

 .. code-block:: bash